Resilience of Deep Learning applications: a systematic literature review of analysis and hardening techniques: The state of the art

 A broad contribution to this class of solutions comes from Rech's team, analyzing the resilience to \acp{SEU} when executing \ac{DL} applications on \acp{GPU}.
 In particular, in~\cite{FdS+2019}, radiation tests are used to cause realistic \acp{SEU} in the target device; then, they complement the first set of experiments with microarchitectural-level fault injection by means of the SASSIFI tool, to collect a more extensive set of results.
 In the experiments, various versions of the same \ac{CNN} applications are analyzed, including the nominal versions and robust versions hardened by means of \acp{ECC} and \ac{ABFT} strategies applied to the convolutional layer.
 In a subsequent work~\cite{RM+2022}, the same research team evaluates with a similar approach the resilience of Google's \ac{TPU} by means of radiation testing.
 The most interesting aspect of this work is the definition of a set of error models in terms of the spatial patterns of the erroneous values in the output tensor of the convolution operator.

-Finally, the work in \cite{CC+2021_1} presents a strategy to estimate the criticality of processing elements (PEs) in a systolic array with respect to faults that may permanently affect one of them, by building and training a \textit{neural twin}.
+The work in \cite{CC+2021_1} presents a strategy to estimate the criticality of \acp{PE} in a systolic array with respect to faults that may permanently affect one of them, by building and training a \textit{neural twin}.
 The aim is to simplify the complexity (in terms of time) to analyze faults' effects with respect to solutions based on fault injection (as the authors did in the past) by using a trained model of the PE.
-The analysis on the single element offers the expected advantages and coherence with the PE real fault/error behavior, however the possibility to generalize and transfer the model to the rest of the PEs is still to be investigated.
+The analysis on the single element offers the expected advantages and coherence with the PE real fault/error behavior, however the possibility to generalize and transfer the model to the rest of the \acp{PE} is still to be investigated. \nuovo{Finally, also the work in~\cite{PR+2023} focuses on the resilience of systolic arrays.
+In particular, the approach designs a \ac{RTL} simulator to inject stuck-at faults both in the weights and in the processed data and uses it to evaluate various architectural configurations w.r.t. the achieved performance and resilience.
+Experiments are executed on a very simple LeNet \ac{CNN}.}